VaibhavGoyal01/ResumeIO/README.md

 - Push changes to the `main` branch and verify if GitHub Actions automatically deploys the code to the EC2 instance.
 - You can monitor the workflow execution in the "Actions" tab of your GitHub repository.

-## Conclusion
-By following these steps, you have successfully set up a CI/CD pipeline to deploy your resume to AWS EC2 automatically using GitHub Actions. 🎉